vercel/terraform-provider-vercel/docs/resources/project_function_cpu.md

 # vercel_project_function_cpu (Resource)

-~> This data source has been deprecated and no longer works.
-Please use the `vercel_project` data source and its `resource_config` attribute instead.
+~> This resource has been deprecated and no longer works.
+Please use the `vercel_project` resource and its `resource_config` attribute instead.

 Provides a Function CPU resource for a Project.